Television show: Budgets and revenues

 Most television networks throughout the world are 'commercial', dependent on selling advertising time or acquiring sponsors.
 Broadcasting executives' main concern over their programming is audience size.
 In the past, the number of 'free to air' stations was restricted by the availability of channel frequencies, but cable TV (outside the United States, satellite television) technology has allowed an expansion in the number of channels available to viewers (sometimes at premium rates) in a much more competitive environment.

-In the United States, the average broadcast network drama costs $3million an episode to produce, while cable dramas cost $2million on average.
+In the United States, the average broadcast network drama costs $3 million an episode to produce, while cable dramas cost $2 million on average.
 The pilot episode may be more expensive than a regular episode.
-In 2004, Lost's two-hour pilot cost $10 to $14million, in 2008 Fringe's two-hour pilot cost $10million, and in 2010, Boardwalk Empire was $18million for the first episode.
-In 2011, Game of Thrones was $5 to $10million, Pan Am cost an estimated $10million, while Terra Nova's two-hour pilot was between $10 to $20million.
+In 2004, Lost's two-hour pilot cost $10 to $14 million, in 2008, Fringe's two-hour pilot cost $10 million, and in 2010, Boardwalk Empire was $18 million for the first episode.
+In 2011, Game of Thrones was $5 to $10 million, Pan Am cost an estimated $10 million, while Terra Nova's two-hour pilot was between $10 and $20 million.

 Many scripted network television shows in the United States are financed through deficit financing: a studio finances the production cost of a show and a network pays a license fee to the studio for the right to air the show.
 This license fee does not cover the show's production costs, leading to the deficit.
 Although the studio does not make its money back in the original airing of the show, it retains ownership of the show.
 This allows the studio to make its money back and earn a profit through syndication and sales of DVDs and Blu-rays.
 This system places most of the financial risk on the studios; however, a hit show in the syndication and home video markets can more than make up for the misses.
 Although deficit financing places minimal financial risk on the networks, they lose out on the future profits of big hits since they are only licensing the shows.